janellealmonte/Janelle-Almonte-Azure-Capstone/Checkpoint2/README.md

 The git log command is used to view the commit history for a repository, whereas git status is used to view the current status of the files in the working directory, staging area, and local repository.

+In summary, `git status` shows the current state of the repository, while `git log` shows the history of commits made to the repository.

 ## Part C - Creating & Merging Branches

 ## Part D - Git Branching Strategy Review Questions